 How to report a vulnerability?

-It is advisable to transmit the information encrypted with the public PGP key of the corresponding mailbox of INCIBE-CERT.
+It is advisable to transmit the information encrypted with the public PGP key associated with this mailbox (download public key).

 The following information is required to report a vulnerability:

-- Clear and detailed description of vulnerability
+- clear and detailed description of the vulnerability;

 Other information may be useful when reporting the vulnerability:

-- Proof of the existence of the vulnerability (screenshot, link, etc.)
+- proof of the existence of the vulnerability (screenshot, link, etc.);

-Awards, rewards and thanks
+Compensation, rewards and acknowledgement